Your WooCommerce order confirmation email isn’t just a simple receipt; it’s a powerful marketing opportunity!

 Leverage high open rates by including personalized product recommendations, exclusive discounts, referral incentives, or social media invites with strong calls to action.

-- Use a clean, focused design
+- Use a clean, mobile-responsive design

 Prioritize readability with a minimalist layout, clear sections, easy fonts, and ample white space to help customers quickly find key information without overwhelming them.